how to become an audiologist

 An audiologist is a health care professional who specializes in hearing problems and subsequent balancing problems in kids and adults.
 Audiology is a branch of science that deals with hearing and all related problems, conditions, or disorders.
-They are particularly trained to manage kids where hearing problems are often first diagnosed.
+Also, they are specifically trained to help kids when hearing problems are often first diagnosed.

 Watch a video to learn what an audiologist does: